gszep/gpuweb/Secure-HLSL-Explainer.md

 ## Operator Overloading

-Many WSL operations desugar to calls to functions.
+Many Secure HLSL operations desugar to calls to functions.
 Those functions are called *operator overloads* and are declared using syntax that involves the keyword `operator`.
 The following operations result in calls to operator overloads:

 - Numerical operators (`+`, `-`, `*`, `/`, etc.).
 - Increment and decrement (`++`, `--`).